Equality, diversity and inclusion

 - Professional Staff Mentoring Scheme.

-The School participates in the University's staff development annual review process.
-Through this, each individual staff member meets with a senior colleague on an annual basis to discuss their progress and ambitions, and to identify any support needs.
+The School participates in the University's annual process for academic review and development (ARD).
+Through this, each individual academic staff member meets with a senior colleague on an annual basis to discuss their progress and ambitions, and to identify any support needs.

 Training and development